 The first time the registry hiccuped, no one blamed the code.

-On Patrol Grid Seven, a pair of Orion officers had just finished a routine sweep of a market district when their wrist consoles flashed a red priority ping.
+On Patrol Grid Seven, a pair of Orion officers had just completed a routine sweep of a market district when their wrist consoles flashed a priority ping.

 *NEW ANOMALY CLUSTER DETECTED.*